-Discussion of lapse and antilapse statutes.
-Unless a will quite explicitly states that a gift is to go to the beneficiary’s estate, when the beneficiary does not survive the testator, the gift will automatically lapse.
+The following is a discussion of lapse and antilapse statutes in construing the terms of a last will and testament.
+Unless a will quite explicitly states that a gift is to go to the beneficiary’s estate when the beneficiary does not survive the testator, the gift will automatically lapse.
 This is analogous to intestate succession, where an heir apparent must survive the decedent to actually end up being an intestate heir.
 The purpose of these principles is to prevent property from going through multiple probates and through multiple taxable events.

 One of the confusing things about the doctrine of lapse is the way that it intersects with typical dispositive language in a will.
 We are used to seeing gifts in wills that include explicit conditions of survivorship—e.g., “to my wife Lois, if she survives me.”
 With language of this type it is obvious that if Lois does not survive and if no alternative beneficiary is named, the gift must fail.
 However, lapse applies without explicit conditions of survivorship being imposed, so that if the will simply says “to my wife Lois” and Lois predeceases the testator, the gift would also fail or “lapse.”
 We do not presume that the testator intended Lois’ estate to be the beneficiary in her place.